 - Space traffic management (STM)- precision sensor satellite data to detect and track 100,000 satellites expected to be in low Earth orbit in 2030 and the growing orbital debris population

-With the exponential increase in satellites and spacecraft on orbit, the orbital debris threat and space traffic management problem of 100,000+ new satellites on orbit by 2030 and the growing population of orbital debris that we expect to be in excess of 1 trillion pieces between 1 mm and 2 cm (that currently can’t be seen) aren’t going away.
+With the exponential increase in satellites and spacecraft on orbit, the orbital debris threat that we expect to be in excess of 1 trillion pieces between 1 mm and 2 cm (that currently can’t be seen) and the space traffic management problem of 100,000+ new satellites on orbit by 2030, aren’t going away.

-According to the Space Foundation, In 2019 the global space economy was valued at $423.8 billion and projected to grow to a $1+ trillion market in the coming years.
+According to the Space Foundation, In 2020 the global space economy was valued at $447 billion and is projected to grow to a $1+ trillion market in the coming years.

 In 2020, $271 billion was in the global satellite industry and $117 billion was directly in satellite services.

 Spacefaring nations require a safe orbital environment in which to successfully operate and deliver their services to world markets.
 Every commercial satellite operator must have insurance against satellite failures and accidents.